CSC-3380-Spring-2024/bark/README.md

 - Open the Expo Go app on your mobile device.
 - Scan the QR code displayed in the terminal, Or open it within your favorite mobile simulator

+If u want access to firebase to see the backend working, email rferre5@lsu.edu for access